aridjayarecipes/cutesrecipes.web.app/content/post/2371-steps-to-prepare-homemade-black-bean-enchiladas.md

 - "Combine beans, cilantro, lime juice in a sauce pan until warm."
 - "Fill flour tortillas with black bean mixture evenly.
 Sprinkle with half of cheddar cheese."
 - "Heat up enchilada sauce in a sauce pan."
 - "Spread enough sauce in the pan to cover the bottom.
-Don&#39;t use all of the sauce though."
+Don't use all of the sauce though."
 - "Now roll up the enchiladas and place them side by side in the pan."
 - "Dump the rest of the sauce over enchiladas.
 Finally spread the cheese over top.
 Bake at 350° for 30 minutes."
 categories: